v-harrishe/azure-docs/articles/app-service/faq-configuration-and-management.md

     * Value = *The time zone you want*
 3. Select **Save**.

 For the App services that run on Windows, see the output from the Windows `tzutil /L` command.
 Use the value from the second line of each entry.
 For example: "Tonga Standard Time".
-Some of these values are also listed in the **Timezone** column in [Default Time Zones](/windows-hardware/manufacture/desktop/default-time-zones).
+Some of these values are also listed in the **Timezone** column in [Default Time Zones](https://docs.azure.cn/windows-hardware/manufacture/desktop/default-time-zones).

-For the App services that run on Linux, set a value from the [IANA TZ database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+For the App services that run on Linux, set a value from the [IANA TZ database](https://en.wikipedia.org (THIS WEB SITE IS NOT AVAILABLE ON AZURE CHINA CLOUD) /wiki/List_of_tz_database_time_zones).
 For example: "America/Adak".

 ## Why do my continuous WebJobs sometimes fail?